leekinglai/ERCF_v3/User_Mods/Miriax/Metal_Coupler_Sleeve/readme.md

 ![insert M3x8 bolt and snug](./images/metal_coupler_sleeve_insert_bolt.PNG)

-Insert metal coupler and tighten the bolts, alternating
+Insert metal coupler.
+Align the grubscrew holes with the holes in the sleeve.
+Tighten the bolts, alternating until snug.
+This only needs to be snug enough to grip the metal coupler.